 - S. Pursuant to the State California Environmental Quality Act (CEQA) Guidelines Section 15378(b)(4), adoption of this resolution for continuation of the parcel tax and as a government funding mechanism, is not a project subject to the requirements of CEQA.
-Prior to commencement of any project included in the Safe, Clean Water and Natural Flood Protection Program, any necessary environmental review required by CEQA shall be completed. - T. Upon entering into effect, the Safe, Clean Water and Natural Flood Protection Program parcel tax authorized by this resolution and placed on the ballot by RESOLUTION NO. 20-, this resolution shall repeal and replace Resolution 12-62 which was the Safe, Clean Water and Natural Flood Protection Program parcel tax approved by the voters in 2012.
+Prior to commencement of any project included in the Safe, Clean Water and Natural Flood Protection Program, any necessary environmental review required by CEQA shall be completed. - T. Upon entering into effect, the Safe, Clean Water and Natural Flood Protection Program parcel tax authorized by this resolution and placed on the ballot by RESOLUTION NO. 20-63, shall repeal and replace the Safe, Clean Water and Natural Flood Protection Program parcel tax approved by the voters in 2012.
+On the date that the parcel tax authorized by this resolution and RESOLUTION NO. 20-63 goes into effect, the updated Safe, Clean Water and Natural Flood Protection Program (the priorities of which are summarized in Attachment 2) will replace in its entirety the previously approved Safe, Clean Water and Natural Flood Protection Program.
 Any tax payments already made by voters and collected for use by Valley Water for the prior Safe, Clean Water and Natural Flood Protection Program will be used to achieve priorities identified in this updated Safe, Clean Water and Natural Flood Protection Program.
-Funding for capital projects currently identified in the prior Safe, Clean Water and Natural Flood Protection Program, will continue under this updated Safe, Clean Water and Natural Flood Protection Program to meet previous commitments.
-All other projects and programs identified in the prior Safe, Clean Water and Natural Flood Protection Program will be replaced by comparable projects or programs with similar or expanded obligations under the updated Safe, Clean Water and Natural Flood Protection Program.
+Funding for capital projects currently identified in the prior Safe, Clean Water and Natural Flood Protection Program. will continue under this updated Safe, Clean Water and Natural Flood Protection Program to meet previous commitments.
+All other projects and programs identified in the prior Safe, Clean Water and Natural Flood Protection Program will be replaced by comparable projects or programs with similar or expanded obligations under the updated Safe.
+Clean Water and Natural Flood Protection Program.
+Commitments for incomplete non-capital projects or programs carried forward from the 2012 Safe.
+Clean Water and Natural Flood Protection Program, shall continue at no less than the current levels (funding or key performance indicators) as identified in the comparable replacement projects or programs under the updated Safe, Clean Water and Natural Flood Protection Program, until such time as they are completed.
+Changes to funding levels or key performance indicators may only be made by the Board as set forth under Paragraphs K and L or through Board decisions via a Board-approved Change Control Process.

-ND ADOPTED by the Board of I g vote on July 14, 2020: Directors of the Santa Clara Valley Water District by
+PASSED AND ADOPTED by the Board of Directors of the Santa Clara Valley Water District by the following vote on July 21, 2020:

-AYES: Directors
+AYES:

+Santos, Estremera, Keegan, Kremen, LeZotte, Varela, Hsueh

-NOES: Directors
+NOES:

-ABSENT: Directors
+ABSENT:

-ABSTAIN: Directors
+ABSTAIN:

 SANTA CLARA VALLEY WATER DISTRICT

+NAI HSUEH

-NAI HSUEH Chair, Board of Directors
+Chair, Board of Directors

-ATTEST: M
+ATTEST: MICHELE L. KING, CMC

-Clerk, Board l of Directors
+Clerk, Board of Directors

-07/14/20 ITEM 2.7-AAO HANDOUT